JasonLocklin/Dissertation/VWM/Results.md

 indeed, a lateralized deficit ($CES_R$ of -22 and 11 for 50 and
 150ms SOA respectively).
 For Patient 454, it was less clear ($CES_R$ of -263 and -21 for 50 and 150ms SOA respectively;
 negative values indicate faster invalid trials).

 TODO: Figure [fig:COVAT] goes about here.
 Caption: Figure depicts left CES of each of the 5 patients that were able to perform the COVAT.
 Larger values indicate difficulty re-orienting leftward after a rightward attentional cue.
-Dark and lighter horizontal bands are overlayed that indicate 1 and 2 standard deviations around the mean normative performance of the older controls.
+Dark and lighter horizontal bands are overlaid that indicate 1 and 2 standard deviations around the mean normative performance of the older controls.